Osteoarthritis – Diagnosis, Symptoms, and Treatment

-Osteoarthritis is the most common joint condition that is present to the primary care clinic in the United States– it is also a frequent reason patients are referred to orthopedic surgeons.
-The condition occurs in 10% of men and 13% of women age 60 years or older.
-This condition is very prevalent in the United States due to the increasing elderly population and rise in obesity.
+Osteoarthritis is the most common joint condition in the United States.
+The condition occurs in approximately 10% of men and 13% of women age 60 years or older.
+The number of patients with osteoarthritis in the United States is increasing significantly due to the aging population and increasing rates of obesity.

 The most common symptom of osteoarthritis is pain in the affected joints.
 The pain may be mild to very severe and debilitating depending on the severity of joint disease.
-Osteoarthiritis can theoretically affect any joint, but the most commonly involved joints include:
+Osteoarthritis can theoretically affect any joint, but the most commonly involved joints include those in the:

-If your doctor is worried about other types of arthritis such as joint infection or rheumatoid arthritis, they may obtain blood tests evaluating for inflammation such as ESR (erythrocyte sedimentation rate), CRP (C-reactive protein), WBC (white blood count).
-They may also test for rheumatoid arthritis with an ANA (anti-neutrophil antibody) and RF (rheumatoid factor).
+If your doctor is worried about other types of arthritis such as joint infection or rheumatoid arthritis, they may obtain blood tests evaluating for inflammation such as ESR(erythrocyte sedimentation rate), CRP (C-reactive protein), WBC (white blood count).
+They may also test for rheumatoid arthritis with an ANA (anti-neutrophil antibody) and RF(rheumatoid factor).
+These tests are likely to be ordered if you have fever, sudden and severe pain, or pain that is worse in the morning or associated with a recent injury.

-Osteoarthritis is treated with weight loss, activity modification, and medications to reduce pain and occasional swelling.
-Patients are usually encouraged to not stop using the joint or resting it completely because this may result in increased pain and worsening joint mobility over time.
-Complete rest can also cause the muscles around the joint to weaken and atrophy, which also contributes to impaired mobility and joint function.
-Some patients may benefit from certain types of joint braces and physical therapy – they may even require the use of mobility aids such as canes, walkers, and wheelchairs.
+Some patients may benefit from certain types of joint braces and may even require the use of mobility aids such as canes, walkers, and wheelchairs.
 Very severe cases can necessitate the use of motorized wheelchairs.

-Medications that are commonly used to treat osteoarthritis include:
+Medications that are commonly used to reduce the pain and inflammation seen in osteoarthritis include: